Student loan refinancing is out for now, but President Obama and Democrats are pushing for more help.

 [It] limits borrowers’ monthly debt payments to 10 percent of their discretionary income.
 Under the program, loans don’t just get less expensive; they can actually disappear.
 The balance of a loan is forgiven after 20 years — 10 years if the borrower works in public service (for government or a nonprofit).
 With the announcement, Obama extends eligibility for the program to an older group of borrowers: those who borrowed before October 2007 and have not borrowed since October 2011.

-The expansion will make an additional 5 million Americans eligible, and could knock more than $100 off monthly payments for some, according to the White House.
-Unfortunately, NPR also notes that many people who were already eligible haven’t signed up — 1.6 million out of possibly 37 million.
+The expansion will make an additional 5 million Americans eligible.
+It could knock more than $100 off monthly payments for some, according to the White House.
+Unfortunately, NPR also notes that many people who were already eligible haven’t signed up; 1.6 million out of possibly 37 million.

 That’s one of many problems people have with servicers.
 The largest, Sallie Mae, was recently fined $97 million for overcharging military service members and hitting them with unfair late fees.
 According to a recent Consumer Financial Protection Bureau report, 19 percent of all complaints about student loans are actually about the servicers handling them — the second largest category after the “paying them” problem.